-- All classes have an hour of PE timetable each week, where they make use of the playground/hall to deliver high quality activities and structured PE lessons. - All children will have a balance between indoor and outdoor PE, through the use of the two indoor halls and playground facilities. - Through high quality planning provided through Derby SSP, our qualified Sports Coaches and teachers deliver engaging PE lessons, and supports staff with their confidence when delivering PE. - Swimming lessons are provided to all year 3 children by qualified swimming instructors. - Additional swimming lessons provided to Year 6 children in the summer term. - We currently have sport coaches and staff who regularly provide additional opportunities for extending the PE curriculum through lunchtime and afterschool sports clubs. - Through the Derby City Schools Sport Partnership link, the children are all given regular opportunities to participate in outer school competitive sporting activities. - PE has been carefully mapped throughout the school, with a clear focus on the progression of skills across year groups. - PE lessons may be delivered by; class teachers, qualified teaching assistants or sports coaches.
+- All classes have an hour of PE timetable each week, where they make use of the playground/hall to deliver high quality activities and structured PE lessons.
+We also promote additional opportunities for children to be active throughout the day such as yoga, active brain breaks and dance. - All children will have a balance between indoor and outdoor PE, through the use of the two indoor halls and playground facilities. - Through high quality planning using Real PE, our staff deliver engaging, high quality PE lessons, and supports staff with their confidence when delivering PE. - Swimming lessons are provided to all year 3 children by qualified swimming instructors. - Additional swimming lessons provided to Year 6 children in the summer term. - Staff regularly provide additional opportunities for extending the PE curriculum through lunchtime and afterschool sports clubs.

+- Through the Derby City Schools Sport Partnership link, the children are all given regular opportunities to participate in outer school competitive sporting activities. - PE has been carefully mapped throughout the school, with a clear focus on the progression of skills across year groups. - PE lessons may be delivered by; class teachers, qualified teaching assistants or sports coaches. - Year 6 have their orienteering outcomes provided at Lea Green. - Quality CPD opportunities are provided throughout the year to support staff to deliver high quality PE lessons.